Home » Gluten Free » Gluten Free Brandy Snaps with Ultimate Whipped Cream

 Animated gif showing how to roll brandy snaps.

-I use non-stick cannoli tubes to shape my brandy snaps, but if you don’t have tubes then you can use the thick handle of a wooden spoon.
-Ideally, you need four of whatever you’re going to shape them around, if not then you may need to warm the snaps back up if they cool down and harden before you’ve rolled them.
+I use non-stick cannoli tubes to shape my brandy snaps, but if you don’t have tubes, then you can use the thick handle of a wooden spoon.
+Ideally, you need four of whatever you’re going to shape them around; if not, you may need to warm the snaps back up if they cool down and harden before you’ve rolled them.

-And of course, if you don’t want tubes, you could shape the snaps into baskets over an upturned muffin tray or some small bowls to make gluten-free brandy baskets.
+And of course, if you don’t want tubes, you can shape the snaps into baskets over an upturned muffin tray or some small heatproof bowls to make gluten-free brandy baskets.
 Or leave them flat and layer them up with cream and fruit.
 They’re super versatile!

 Four brandy snaps on a piece of baking paper, with a small sieve holding icing sugar.